-The Fund has applied for exemptive relief from the SEC that will allow the Fund, subject to certain conditions, to adopt a Distribution and Servicing Plan with respect to Investor Class Shares in compliance with Rule 12b-1 under the Investment Company Act.
-There is no assurance that the Fund will be granted the exemptive order.
-Under the Distribution and Servicing Plan, the Fund will be permitted to pay as compensation up to 0.25% on an annualized basis of the aggregate net assets of the Fund attributable to Investor Class Shares, (the "Distribution and Servicing Fee") to the Fund's Distributor or other qualified recipients under the Distribution and Servicing Plan.
-The Distribution and Servicing Fee will be paid out of the Fund's assets and decreases the net profits or increases the net losses of the Fund.
-For purposes of determining the Distribution and Servicing Fee, net asset value will be calculated prior to any reduction for any fees and expenses, including, without limitation, the Distribution and Servicing Fee payable.
+The Fund has received exemptive relief from the SEC that allows the Fund, subject to certain conditions, to adopt a Distribution and Servicing Plan with respect to Investor Class Shares in compliance with Rule 12b-1 under the Investment Company Act.
+Under the Distribution and Servicing Plan, the Fund is permitted to pay as compensation up to 0.25% on an annualized basis of the aggregate net assets of the Fund attributable to Investor Class Shares, (the "Distribution and Servicing Fee") to the Fund's Distributor or other qualified recipients under the Distribution and Servicing Plan.
+The Distribution and Servicing Fee is paid out of the Fund's assets and decreases the net profits or increases the net losses of the Fund.
+For purposes of determining the Distribution and Servicing Fee, net asset value ("NAV") will be calculated prior to any reduction for any fees and expenses, including, without limitation, the Distribution and Servicing Fee payable.
 Institutional Class Shares are not subject to the Distribution and Servicing Plan.
-Investor Class Shares will not be offered for sale until the Fund has received the requested exemptive relief from the SEC.
-As of the date of this Prospectus, the Fund had not received exemptive relief, and Investor Class Shares have not been offered for sale.
 See "DISTRIBUTION AND SERVICING PLAN".

 The Investment Manager has entered into an expense limitation and reimbursement agreement (the "Expense Limitation and Reimbursement Agreement") with the Fund, whereby the Investment Manager has agreed to waive fees that it would otherwise have been paid, and/or to assume expenses of the Fund (a "Waiver"), if required to ensure the Total Annual Expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-2), expenses incurred in connection with any merger or reorganization, and extraordinary expenses, such as litigation expenses) do not exceed 1.70% and 1.45% of the average daily net assets of Investor Class Shares and Institutional Class Shares, respectively (the "Expense Limit").
 Because taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses, expenses incurred in connection with any merger or reorganization, and extraordinary expenses are excluded from the Expense Limit, Total Annual Expenses (after fee waivers and expense reimbursements) are expected to exceed 1.70% and 1.45% of the average daily net assets of Investor Class Shares and Institutional Class Shares, respectively.
 For a period not to exceed three years from the date on which a Waiver is made, the Investment Manager may recoup amounts waived or assumed, provided it is able to effect such recoupment and remain in compliance with the Expense Limit.
-The Expense Limitation and Reimbursement Agreement has an initial one-year term, which ends on October 31, 2019.
-The Expense Limitation and Reimbursement Agreement will automatically renew for consecutive one-year terms thereafter.
+The Expense Limitation and Reimbursement Agreement is in effect until October 31, 2020 and will automatically renew for consecutive one-year terms thereafter.
 This Agreement may be terminated at any time by the Fund's Board of Trustees upon thirty (30) days' written notice to the Investment Manager.
 This Agreement may be terminated by the Investment Manager as of the end of its then-current term upon thirty (30) days' written notice to the Fund.
 See "FUND EXPENSES."